 Use the tender specification to plan your response before you start drafting the tender.
 This will help to formulate the structure of your tender submission, ensuring that you address all points and answer the question.

 Organise your bid team

 The quality of any bid also relies on the quality and experience of your bid team or bid writers, and their ability to understand and meet all tender requirements.
-Make sure that you allocate experienced staff to each tender that you bid for – the time costs of this will be outweighed by the benefits that come with winning the contract.
+Make sure that you allocate experienced staff to each tender submission that you bid for – the time costs of this will be outweighed by the benefits that come with winning the contract.

-Maintain an ongoing checklist
+Maintain an ongoing tender checklist

 When completing any tender, develop a checklist of all information and supporting evidence and circulate this to all relevant departments within your company so they are aware of all the information they need to provide.
 This list should also contain details of each response that is required and the progress in completing this.
 Update the list regularly so that you can easily track the progress of the submission and any remaining elements, and make timely requests of your staff for outstanding information.
 This also ensures that you don’t miss anything, minimising the risk of your submission being non-compliant.

 Establish a working bid library